imseandavis/Scripty/README.md

 ## Introduction
 This repo contains the source code for a Powershell Self Documenting Library.
 If you've ever had a ton of powershell scripts and wanted to know about them at a glance, be able to sort through them, and look at logs all from one place.
 This is the project for you.
+Now with more filtering and compliance options to ensure your scripts have the proper markup.

 ## Setup
 * Install [PoshServer](http://poshserver.net)